guangyangai/guangyangai.github.io/about.md

 permalink: /about/
 ---

-Data Scientist with a PhD degree in Engineering, Enrolling in Udacity Self Driving Engineering Nanodegree
+Data Scientist with a PhD degree in Engineering, with interest in finance and AI

 ### More Information